-Subjects who meet all the eligibility requirements for the Extension Phase and who are willing and able, will enter the Extension Phase.
+Subjects who meet all the eligibility requirements for the Extension Phase and who are willing and able will enter the Extension Phase.
 Subjects who discontinue the Core Study early because of lack of treatment effect (see Study Drug Discontinuation) will still be eligible to continue into the Extension Phase.
 Subjects entering directly into the Extension Phase will not enter the Dose-tapering and Follow-up Periods of the Core Study.

-Conversion Period: (Visits E1 to E8): This period will consist of E1 Visit (Day 1 Visit of the Extension Phase), E2 Visit (Day 5 Visit of the Extension Phase), E3 Visit (Day 8 Visit of the Extension Phase), and then 5 weekly visits thereafter.
-The E1 Visit will be performed on the same day as the EOT Visit of the Core Study.
-No washout is required between the Core and the Extension
+Conversion Period (Visits E1 to E8): This period will consist of E1 Visit (Day 1 Visit of the Extension Phase), E2 Visit (Day 5 Visit of the Extension Phase), E3 Visit (Day 8 Visit of the Extension Phase), and then five weekly visits thereafter.
+A 1-week washout period (to ensure PK washout of blinded study therapy) is required between the Core Study (i.e., the EOT Visit [Visit 22]) and the Extension Phases (i.e., Visit E1).
+Subject eligibility for the Extension Phase will be determined at the E1 Visit.
+Open-label E5501 therapy will be dispensed at the E1 Visit.

-Phases.
-Subject eligibility for the Extension Phase will be determined at the E1 visit.
-The results of the EOT assessments will be used for the E1 Visit and serve as a baseline for the Extension Phase.
-Open-label E5501 therapy will be dispensed at the E1 Visit and should be started on the next day as the subject would have received the last dose of blinded therapy at EOT Visit of the Core Study for PK assessment.